steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 Another huge benefit of CoreML is that it’s built in to the OS, so I wouldn’t need to worry about compiling, linking, and shipping binaries of ML libraries with my little app.

 > ##### CoreML Caveats
-> Unfortunately CoreML is still very new, and its tools are quite rough.
-CoreML itself only supports [a subset of all possible layers and operations](https://apple.github.io/coremltools/coremlspecification/sections/NeuralNetwork.html).
-The [tools that Apple ships](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) to generate CoreML models only support neural networks trained with [Keras](https://keras.io).
-Ironically, Keras models don’t seem to perform very well on CoreML.
-I did some inspecting of the converted Keras models and there’s a great deal of time spent converting data into Caffe operations and back.
+> CoreML is quite new.
+It only supports [a subset of all possible layers and operations](https://apple.github.io/coremltools/coremlspecification/sections/NeuralNetwork.html).
+The [tools that Apple ships](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) only generate models based on neural networks trained with [Keras](https://keras.io).
+Ironically, Keras models don’t seem to perform well on CoreML.
+If you benchmark a converted Keras model you’ll notice a great deal of time spent shuffling data into Caffe operations and back.
 It seems likely that Apple uses Caffe internally, and Keras support was tacked on.
 Caffe does not strike me as a great compile target for a Keras/TensorFlow model.
+Especially if you’re not doing with graphics.

 I’d had mixed luck with converting [Keras](https://keras.io) models to CoreML (see box above), so I’d been on the hunt for other ways to generate CoreML models.
 Meanwhile, I’d been looking for an excuse to try out [PyTorch](http://pytorch.org/) (see box below).
 Somewhere along my research I stumbled upon [ONNX](https://onnx.ai/), a proposed standard exchange format for trained neural network models.
 PyTorch support is available from day one.
-Somehow it occurred to me to look for an ONNX to CoreML converter,  and sure enough, [one exists](https://github.com/onnx/onnx-coreml)!
+Somehow it occurred to me to look for an ONNX to CoreML converter,  and sure enough, <a title="GitHub" href="https://github.com/onnx/onnx-coreml">one exists</a>!

 > #####  What about Keras and TensorFlow?
 > Like most people, I cut my neural teeth on TensorFlow.
 But my honeymoon phase had long faded.
 I was getting weary of the kitchen-sink approach to library management, the huge binaries, and the extremely slow startup times when training.
->
-> TensorFlow APIs are a sprawling mess.
+TensorFlow APIs are a sprawling mess.
 Keras mitigates that problem somewhat, but it’s a leaky abstraction.
 Debugging issues is hard if you don’t understand how things work behind the scenes.
 >
-> As an ex-Facebook engineer, I’m biased towards any open-source code Facebook releases, so I was eager to give PyTorch a try, and…
->
 > PyTorch is a breath of fresh air.
 It’s much faster to start up than TensorFlow, which makes iterating on my network much more immediate and fun.
 It has a smaller API, and a simpler execution model.
-Unlike TensorFlow, it does not require you build a computation graph in advance and have no insight or influence in how it gets executed.
+Unlike TensorFlow, it does not require you build a computation graph in advance, without any insight or influence in how it gets executed.
 It feels much more like regular programming, it makes things easier to debug, and also enables more dynamic architectures (which I hope to use some day).

 I finally had all the pieces of the puzzle, from training a neural network all the way to deploying it on iOS.
 However, I knew from some of my earlier experiments that many things could still go wrong.
 Only one way to find out.